White Sox vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Andrew Vaughn and Vinnie Pasquantino will be among the stars on display when the Chicago White Sox play the Kansas City Royals on Tuesday at 7:40 PM ET, at Kauffman Stadium.
+Bobby Witt Jr. and the Kansas City Royals will take the field against the Chicago White Sox and starter Lance Lynn on Wednesday.
+First pitch is at 7:40 PM ET at Kauffman Stadium.

-Bookmakers list the White Sox as -145 moneyline favorites, while giving the underdog Royals +120 moneyline odds to win.
-The total is 9 runs for the matchup (with -115 odds on the over and -105 odds on the under).
+The favored White Sox have -135 moneyline odds against the underdog Royals, who are listed at +110.
+The over/under for the game is set at 9.5 runs.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.